littlef00t/Mark/README.md

 ## Functionality

 Pups should be able to search on the map for where they have peed or what kind of place they would like to pee at.
 Marker(s) will pop up that match the search.
 Click on marker for location name and to mark/undo.
 Once location is marked, it will be saved and shown in the Marked list box.
 Action can be undone by removing the location on the list or undoing it in the infowindow.
-Marked territories will remain on map, until unmarked.
+Marked territories will remain on map through other queries.

 * Google Maps API have been utilized to create the map, markers, infowindows, searchBox, and legend.